Lawrence Elwell

 Grateful to Be Alive

 Lawrence Elwell describes being wounded in a battle near Hagaru-ri after getting caught in crossfire with the Chinese.
-He notes that a navy corpsman tended to his wounded right arm and stopped the bleeding.
-He was evacuated to Yokoska, Japan.
-He explains that his injury prevented him from returning to the front lines, but he was not eager to go back into the firefight anyway.
-While hospitalized in Japan, he was awarded, rather unceremoniously, the Purple Heart.
-He would later be sent to a U.S. Navy hospital in Pensacola, FL to finish his recovery.
+He notes that a Navy corpsman tended to his wounded right arm and stopped the bleeding.
+He shares he was then evacuated to Yokoska, Japan.
+He explains that his injury prevented him from returning to the front lines and adds he was not eager to go back into the firefight anyway.
+While hospitalized in Japan, he recalls being awarded, rather unceremoniously, the Purple Heart.
+He recounts how he was later sent to a U.S. Navy hospital in Pensacola, Florida, to finish his recovery.

 Share YouTube: